MathyouMB/website/src/content/articles/2023/working-and-studying-at-the-same-time.md

 slug: "working-and-studying-at-the-same-time"
 draft: false
 featured: true
+template: "ArticleV2"
 ---

 ![working-and-studying](/images/articles/2023/working-and-studying2.png)

-Have you ever seen an entry level job posting asking for 1-4 years of experience?
+Have you ever seen an "entry-level" job posting that asks for 1–4 years of experience and wondered who those roles are even for?

-<b>Well, I'm that guy.</b>

-<i>(Not that I agree with that as a hiring practice...)</i>
+For a long time, I wondered the same thing.

-When COVID hit and the world went online, it became possible to complete courses while working full-time remotely.
+However, when COVID hit and the world went online, it became possible to complete courses while working full-time remotely.

 By working and studying, I was able to obtain 4+ years of work experience before my planned graduation date.